Questions Raised About Study Of Device To Ease Opioid Withdrawal

 Taca started promoting this use of the device.
 Innovative Health Solutions did, too, as early as 2016, before it had gotten the green light from the FDA for this use.
 Without explicit permission, this marketing by the company is called off-label promotion, which violates FDA regulations.

-"They are they are not allowed to promote off-label use period, whether it's to a physician, whether it's to a judge, whether it's to just a random person in the public," said Basia, Andraka-Christou, a health policy researcher at the University of Central Florida who reviewed the company's presentation.
+"They are they are not allowed to promote off-label use period, whether it's to a physician, whether it's to a judge, whether it's to just a random person in the public," said Basia Andraka-Christou, a health policy researcher at the University of Central Florida who reviewed the company's presentation.

 There is an obvious market for the Bridge.
 As Side Effects and NPR reported last year, Alkermes, Vivitrol's manufacturer, had been aggressively pushing its medicine to lawmakers and in criminal justice settings.
 Vivitrol, an opioid-blocker, can be especially appealing to people who are opposed to the other two FDA-approved medicines for opioid addiction — methadone and buprenorphine — which are both long-acting opioids themselves.
 They ease symptoms of withdrawal and reduce cravings, but some critics view them as replacing one opioid with another.